Toyota AE86: North American AE86 specifications

-Note that the VIN and the chassis code do not match for all models.
+The AE86 was sold in North America as the Corolla Sport, but initially only the DX and SR5 with the SOHC 4A-C engine, until the top-spec DOHC 4A-GEC GT-S was added in August 1984.
+The DX was generally an internal Toyota designation, as brochures and advertising do not include the DX designation, hence it was more uncommon than the SR5 and GT-S.

+Both body styles were sold with Trueno pop-up headlights and Levin taillights, a different two-spoke steering wheel, and had longer, heavier 5 mph (8 km/h) regulated bumpers in the front and rear.
+A minor facelift was occurred in the middle of 1985 (1986 MY), it can be identified by the new taillights, steering wheel and aluminium wheels.

 DX & SR5 specifications

 Lower-spec North American AE86 models such as the Sport SR5 used the 1587 cc 4A-C SOHC unit, The S-series rear end was a 6.38-inch non-LSD with drum brakes.
 The SR5 model also had a softer suspension, and small styling and interior changes such as seats, gauge cluster, door panels, un-painted matte black front and rear bumpers, the lower part of the front bumper surround is shorter and flat, and its VIN differs as well, being AE86 for the SR5 model (for North American market cars).
 The Sport SR5 can also be identified by the "X" identification on the 4th digit of the model code, found on the chassis plate.

 Another lower-spec AE86 model was the base-model DX coupé (US only), which had the same 1587 cc 4A-C SOHC unit and 6.38-inch non-LSD rear end with drum brakes as the SR5.
-While being near-identical to the SR5, the DX lacks many of the options and features that were present on the SR5 and GT-S, such as a smaller center console, no rear sway bars, tiny wheels center caps, no air conditioning, non 50:50 rear bench seat and a very basic interior.
-The DX was an internal Toyota designation and was absent in advertising and brochures, hence it was more uncommon than the SR5 and GT-S. The VIN of the DX is AE85 (not to be confused with the Japan-only AE85), but its chassis code on the engine firewall remained as AE86.
+While being near-identical to the SR5, the DX lacks many of the options and features that were present on the SR5 and GT-S, such as a smaller center console, no rear sway bars, tiny wheels center caps, fuel door with a key hole (84–86), no air conditioning, non split rear bench seat and a very basic interior.
+The VIN of the DX is AE85 (not to be confused with the Japan-only AE85), but its chassis code on the engine firewall remained as AE86.
 The base-model DX can also be identified with the "D" identification on the 4th digit of the model code, found on the chassis plate.